ranguera/ck3-knight-killcount/README.md

    `Documents\Paradox Interactive\Crusader Kings III\logs\error.log`
    for any entries referencing `kc_knight_killcount_*` or `window_character.gui` - there should be none from this mod.

-## Difference from `main`

-- `main` ships a new widget under the portrait (next to the vassal- stance icon).
-Nothing is overlaid on existing UI.
-- `display-number` (this branch) does not add a portrait widget.
-It overlays the count on the existing **View Kills** button instead.

-Both branches use the exact same on_death / scripted-effect pipeline, so the number shown is the same - only the rendering differs.

 ## Compatibility